lucascaton/enumerate_it/README.md

 Firstly, **EnumerateIt** works amazingly well along with **Rails** but it is not required!
 It means you can add it to any **Ruby** project! 😀

-Secondly, Rails' enumerations has a problem:
+Secondly, Rails' enumerations have a problem:
 [`ActiveRecord::Enum`](http://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html) uses
 `integers` instead of `strings`, which means that if you change your enumeration list oder in your model, your database will no longer be consistent.